optixsolutions/laravel-media/README.md

 ### Attaching media

-Firstly, use the `Optix\Media\HasMedia` trait on your subject model.
+Firstly, include the `Optix\Media\HasMedia` trait on your subject model.

 ```php
 use Optix\Media\HasMedia;